rushilma/thesis/1-introduction.typ

 == Hardness and Statistical-to-Computational Gaps

-Non-planted models:
-- Random constraint satisfaction: @mezardClusteringSolutionsRandom2005 @achlioptasAlgorithmicBarriersPhase2008 @kothariSumSquaresLower2017.
-- Maximum independent sets in sparse random graphs @gamarnikLimitsLocalAlgorithms2014 @coja-oghlanIndependentSetsRandom2015.
-- Largest submatrix @gamarnikFindingLargeSubmatrix2016 @gamarnikOverlapGapProperty2021a
-- $p$-spin model: @gamarnikOverlapGapProperty2019 @montanariOptimizationSherringtonKirkpatrickHamiltonian2019
-- diluted $p$-spin model: @chenSuboptimalityLocalAlgorithms2019

-Planted models:
-- matrix principal component analysis @berthetComputationalLowerBounds2013 @lesieurMMSEProbabilisticLowrank2015 @lesieurPhaseTransitionsSparse2015
-- tensor PCA @hopkinsTensorPrincipalComponent2015 @hopkinsPowerSumofsquaresDetecting2017 @arousAlgorithmicThresholdsTensor2020
-- high dimensional linear regression @gamarnikSparseHighDimensionalLinear2019 @gamarnikHighDimensionalRegressionBinary2019
+Many problems involving searches over random combinatorial structures (i.e., throughout high-dimensional statistics) are known to exhibit a statistical-to-computational gap.
+In the pure optimization setting, such gaps are exhibited in random constraint satisfaction @mezardClusteringSolutionsRandom2005 @achlioptasAlgorithmicBarriersPhase2008 @kothariSumSquaresLower2017, finding maximal independent sets in sparse random graphs @gamarnikLimitsLocalAlgorithms2014 @coja-oghlanIndependentSetsRandom2015, the largest submatrix problem @gamarnikFindingLargeSubmatrix2016 @gamarnikOverlapGapProperty2021a, and the $p$-spin and diluted $p$-spin models @gamarnikOverlapGapProperty2019 @montanariOptimizationSherringtonKirkpatrickHamiltonian2019 @chenSuboptimalityLocalAlgorithms2019.
+These gaps also arise in various "planted" models, such as matrix or tensor PCA @berthetComputationalLowerBounds2013 @lesieurMMSEProbabilisticLowrank2015 @lesieurPhaseTransitionsSparse2015 @hopkinsTensorPrincipalComponent2015 @hopkinsPowerSumofsquaresDetecting2017 @arousAlgorithmicThresholdsTensor2020, high-dimensional linear regression @gamarnikSparseHighDimensionalLinear2019 @gamarnikHighDimensionalRegressionBinary2019,
-- planted clique problem @jerrumLargeCliquesElude1992 @deshpandeImprovedSumofSquaresLower2015 @mekaSumofsquaresLowerBounds2015 @barakNearlyTightSumofSquares2016 @gamarnikLandscapePlantedClique2019
+or the infamously hard planted clique problem @jerrumLargeCliquesElude1992 @deshpandeImprovedSumofSquaresLower2015 @mekaSumofsquaresLowerBounds2015 @barakNearlyTightSumofSquares2016 @gamarnikLandscapePlantedClique2019.

 Evidence of hardness: